zhenging/hist207b/notes/05_industrial_transformation/outline.md

 **Frederick Taylor**: The father of Scientific Management (Tindall p787-788)

->ES1.
+>ES 1.
 Frederick Winslow Taylor, “The Principles of Scientific Management,” 1911.
 “In the past, the man had been first.
 In the future, the system must be first.”

 The System Promotes **Effiency**.